Skip to content

 Multithreading

 The default behaviour of R is to use a single thread at a time.
 However, R can be separately configured to use BLAS/LAPACK libraries that can utilise multiple cores via multithreading.
 Multithreading can help speed up certain (e.g. linear algebra) routines.
-The R installation in r-env
+The R installation in r-env has been linked with Intel® oneAPI Math Kernel Library (oneMKL) to enable support for multithreading.

-) offer direct support for multithreading.
+Certain R packages (such as data.table, mgcv and ranger) offer direct support for multithreading.
 Jobs using other types of R packages could also benefit from multithreading, depending on the analysis.
 However, it is always recommended to check your job using a single versus multiple threads to confirm whether any speed-up is obtained and that the results remain correct when using multithreading.

 Combining multiprocessing and multithreading

-Submitting concurrent jobs
+Multiple concurrent jobs: array jobs

 Multinode analyses

 One topic of note is that setting up multiprocess and/or multithread jobs on multiple nodes (so-called hybrid jobs) is a special case of its own.
 Even if you have successfully set up a parallel R job on a single node, it will be necessary to rethink your setup when scaling up to several nodes.
-Tips on how to approach this can be found in the r-env
+Tips on how to approach this can be found in the r-env parallel batch job examples and as part of CSC's general documentation on hybrid batch jobs.

 Some practical tips

-1. Think about your parallelisation strategy.
 The way in which your analysis can be parallelised will depend on the analysis you intend to run.
 Some key questions include:

-Multinode analyses will give you access to more resources than a single-node analysis, but it is important to weigh this against the costs (overhead and longer queue times) of running a multinode analysis.
+Multi-node analyses will give you access to more resources than a single-node analysis, but it is important to weigh this against the costs (overhead and longer queue times) of running a multinode analysis.
 If you can run it on a single node, this is always best.

-2. Start with a minimal proof of concept.
-Begin with a single node to make sure that your parallelisation strategy is working.
-Use a small set of test data first and compare the execution time of your parallel analysis with that of a serial (non-parallel) analysis, for example using the R package tictoc
+Begin with a few cores or a single node to make sure that your parallelisation strategy is working.
+Use a small set of test data first and compare the execution time of your parallel analysis with that of a serial (non-parallel) analysis, for example using the R package tictoc.
+Once your parallel analysis works on a smaller scale, troubleshooting larger setups becomes much easier.

-3. Become close friends with batch job files and your R packages.
 To help with this, consult existing tutorials and R package documentation.
-Useful CSC Docs pages include examples of serial and parallel R batch jobs, our basic batch job documentation and details on available batch job partitions.
-The r-env
+The r-env documentation and R batch job examples include templates for serial and parallel R batch jobs and how to launch them on CSC's supercomputers.
+Other useful CSC Docs pages include our basic batch job documentation and details on available batch job partitions.

-4. Reserving more resources does not necessarily mean faster analyses.
 Finding an optimal number of cores and/or threads is usually a case of trial and error.
 Often there is a threshold after which only marginal benefits are obtained in relation to the resources you reserve.
 Also, the more resources one reserves, the longer the wait until they become available.

 5. Make use of parallelly::availableCores()

-will always give 40 as the result.
-That is, the function detects how many cores are present on the node, regardless of how many you have reserved.
+There are a couple of ways to detect the number of available cores using R. On supercomputers, the commonly used parallel::detectCores() detects how many cores are present on the whole node, regardless of how many you have reserved.
 Much more often, the goal is to detect the number of reserved cores.
-To do this, one can use the package parallelly
+To do this, one can use the package parallelly:

-) are unavailable when using RStudio.
+6. Remember that parallelisation support is limited in RStudio Forked processes are considered unstable when running R from RStudio.
+Because of this, certain options for parallelisation (e.g. plan(multicore) in the package future) are unavailable when using RStudio.
 If you wish to use multiprocessing while working with RStudio, socket clusters are a more stable option.
 However, heavier parallel scripts are best submitted as non-interactive batch jobs.

 Briefly about standards